apache/parquet-format/Encodings.md

 compression ratio and speed when a compression algorithm is used afterwards.

 This encoding creates K byte-streams of length N where K is the size in bytes of the data type and N is the number of elements in the data sequence.
+Specifically, K is 4 for FLOAT type and 8 for DOUBLE type.
 The bytes of each value are scattered to the corresponding streams.
 The 0-th byte goes to the 0-th stream, the 1-st byte goes to the 1-st stream and so on.
 The streams are concatenated in the following order: 0-th stream, 1-st stream, etc.
+The total length of encoded streams is K * N bytes.
+Because it does not have any metadata to indicate the total length, the end of the streams is also the end of data page.
+No padding is allowed inside the data page.

 Example:
 Original data is three 32-bit floats and for simplicity we look at their raw representation.